 The Agenda of the Meeting is circulated to the Directors in advance.
 Minutes of theMeetings of the Board of Directors are circulated amongst the Members of the Board fortheir perusal.

-9) DIRECTORS AND KEY MANANGERIAL PERSONNEL:
+8. DIRECTORS AND KEY MANANGERIAL PERSONNEL:

-10) DECLARATION FROM INDEPENDENT DIRECTORS ON ANNUAL BASIS:
+9. DECLARATION FROM INDEPENDENT DIRECTORS ON ANNUAL BASIS:

 The Company has received necessary declaration from each Independent Director of theCompany under Section 149(7) of the Companies Act 2013 that the Independent Directors ofthe Company meet with the criteria of their Independence laid down in Section 149(6).

-11) COMPOSITION OF AUDIT COMMITTEE:
+10. COMPOSITION OF AUDIT COMMITTEE:

-As on 31st March 2016 the Audit Committee of the Company consists of three (3)Non-Executive Independent Directors and all of them have financial and accountingknowledge.
+As on 31st March 2018 the Audit Committee of the Company consisted of three (3)Non-Executive Independent Directors and all of them have financial and accountingknowledge.

 The Board has accepted the recommendations of the Audit Committee during the financialyear under review.
 The Audit Committee consists of the following:

 |a) Mr. S. Gopalakrishnan ||- ||Chairman |

 |b) Mr. T S Suresh Kumar ||- ||Member |

 |c) Mr. P. E. Krishnan ||- ||Member |

-12) NOMINATION AND REMUNERATION COMMITTEE POLICY:
+11. NOMINATION AND REMUNERATION COMMITTEE POLICY:

 The Nomination and Remuneration Committee consists of the following:

 |a) Mr. S. Gopalakrishnan ||- ||Chairman |

-|b) Mr. T S Suresh Kumar ||- ||Member |
+|b) Mr. T. S. Suresh Kumar ||- ||Member |

 |c) Mr. P. E. Krishnan ||- ||Member |

-13) VIGIL MECHANISM/WHISTLE BLOWER POLICY:
+12. VIGIL MECHANISM/WHISTLE BLOWER POLICY:

-The Company has established an effective Vigil Mechanism pursuant to the provisions ofSections 177(9) and (10) of the Companies Act 2013 and as per Regulation 4(2)(d)(iv) ofthe SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 which isavailable on website of the Company at urlhttp://www.cerebracomputers.com/governance.htmand there were no cases reported during the last period.
+The Company has established an effective Vigil Mechanism pursuant to the provisions ofSections 177(9) and (10) of the Companies Act 2013 and as per Regulation 4(2)(d)(iv) ofSEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 which isavailable on website of the Company at urlhttp://www.cerebracomputers.com/governance.htmand there were no cases reported during the last period.

-14) RECEIPT OF ANY COMMISSION BY MD / WTD FROM A COMPANY OR FOR RECEIPT OF COMMISSION /
+13. RECEIPT OF ANY COMMISSION BY MD / WTD FROM A COMPANY OR FOR RECEIPT OF COMMISSION /

-15) EXTRACT OF ANNUAL RETURN:
+14. EXTRACT OF ANNUAL RETURN:

-As required pursuant to Section 92(3) of the Companies Act 2013 and rule 12(1) of theCompanies (Management and Administration) Rules 2014 an extract of annual return in MGT9 as a part of this Annual Report is attached as Annexure I.
+As required pursuant to the provisions of Section 92(3) of the Companies Act 2013 readwith Rule 12(1) of the Companies (Management and Administration) Rules 2014 an extractof Annual Return in Form MGT 9 as a part of this Annual Report is attached as Annexure I.

 Financial performance of the Subsidiary Companies referred to in Section 129 of theCompanies Act 2013 in Form AOC-1 is annexed to this Report as Annexure-II.

-The policy for determining material Subsidiaries as approved by the Board is uploadedon the Company's website aturlhttp://www.cerebracomputers.com/governance.htm
+The Policy for determining material Subsidiaries as approved by the Board is uploadedon the Company's website aturlhttp://www.cerebracomputers.com/governance.htm.

-17) STATUTORY AUDITORS:
+16. STATUTORY AUDITORS:

-The Auditors Messrs Ishwar and Gopal Chartered Accountants Bangalore registeredwith Institute of Chartered Accountants of India (ICAI) under the firm registration number001154S who were appointed for the period of 5 (five) years from the conclusion of thelast Annual General Meeting (21st AGM) till the conclusion of 26thAnnual General Meeting and will be recommended to be ratified by the Shareholders in theensuing Annual General Meeting.
+The Auditors Messrs Ishwar & Gopal Chartered Accountants Bangalore registeredwith Institute of Chartered Accountants of India (ICAI) under the firm registration number001154S were appointed for period of 5 (five) years from the conclusion of the 21stAnnual General Meeting till the conclusion of 26th Annual General Meeting of the Company.

-18) SECRETARIAL AUDITOR:
+17. SECRETARIAL AUDITOR:

-Pursuant to the provisions of Section 204 of the Companies Act 2013 and The Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 the Company hasappointed Mr. Parameshwar G Bhat Bangalore a Company Secretary in Practice to undertakethe Secretarial Audit of the Company.
-The Report of the Secretarial Auditor in the Form ofMR-3 is annexed to this Report as Annexure III.
+Pursuant to the provisions of Section 204 of the Companies Act 2013 and the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 the Company hasappointed Mr. Parameshwar G Bhat Bangalore a Company Secretary in Practice to under takethe Secretarial Audit of the Company.
+The Report of the Secretarial Auditor in the FormMR-3 is annexed to this Report as Annexure III.